Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

             loss = F.nll_loss(logits, y)
             return loss

 Optimizer
 ---------

-Next, we choose which optimizer to use for training our model.
+Next we choose what optimizer to use for training our system.
-In PyTorch, the optimizer is created as follows:
+In PyTorch, we do it as follows:

 .. code-block:: python